14. (tie) Illinois

 Like several other states on this list, Maryland is raising its minimum wage in stages, on the way to an eventual $15 an hour.
 That level will be reached in 2025, under a bill that became law in 2019.

 For 2021, the minimum increased from $11 to $11.75.
-In wealthy Montgomery County outside Washington, D.C., a planned increase July 1 will see businesses with at least 51 employees pay at least $15 hourly.
+In wealthy Montgomery County outside Washington, D.C., an increase on July 1 meant businesses with at least 51 employees now pay at least $15 hourly.

 Minimum wage: $12 per hour